rkulla/vimogen/README.md

 Installation
 ============
 Create a manifest file called $HOME/.vimogen_repos that consists of just git repositories.
-(See the supplied example)

-Next:
+I supplied an example .vimogen_repos file which contains the plugins that I like to use.
+Make up your own, though.

+Then:

+    git clone git://github.com/rkulla/vimogen.git
     chmod u+x vimogen.sh
-    mv vimogen.sh ~/bin/vimogen
+    cp vimogen.sh ~/bin/vimogen

 or put it somewhere else in your $PATH if you don't like ~/bin.